justlark/lark.gay/content/now.md

 +++
 title = "Lark Now"
-description = "What Lark is up to right now" template = "now.html" date = 2024-10-10
+description = """This is my [Now Page](https://nownownow.com/about).
+Here's what I'm up to right now.""" template = "article.html" date = 2024-10-10
 +++